yclas/guides/docs/Custom-fields.md

 # Custom fields

+With Custom fields you can create new fields of information that will appear in your advertisement.
+You can search by this new fields, display different kind of information and easily extend the functionality of your website.

 *   [Create custom fields](Custom-fields-create-custom-fields.md)

       -  Learn how to create new custom fields that can be added to advertisements.